Clustering with Uniformity- and Neighbor-Based Random Geometric Graphs: Preliminaries

 \textbf{Graph-based clustering} methods partition nodes (points) by leveraging a graph's connectivity structure, aiming to identify sub-graphs for latent clusters.
 A key advantage of those methods is their ability to identify non-convex clusters where vector-based approaches may fail \cite{saxena2017review}.
 Well-known classic examples include the \textbf{Minimal Spanning Tree} (MST) \cite{MST}, \textbf{spectral clustering} \cite{ng2001spectral}, but these methods are either sensitive to outliers or computationally intensive.
 More recent and scalable methods include \textbf{Louvain} \cite{blondel2008fast} and \textbf{Leiden} \cite{traag2019louvain}, which are designed for large datasets.
 We also have deep learning methods like \textbf{Structural Deep Clustering Network (SDCN)} \cite{bo2020structural}.
 This paper focuses on CCD-based methods, specifically RK-CCDs and KS-CCDs \cite{manukyan2019parameter}, which will be discussed in detail shortly.
 In Section \ref{sec:Real-Data_clustering}, we will use real-life datasets to compare UN-CCDs with some commonly used graph-based methods, including MST, spectral clustering, and Louvain.
 We will discuss the mechanisms and setup of those methods in Section \ref{sec:Real-Data_clustering}.

-Recent work in graph clustering has focused on tackling the challenges of high-dimensional data and developing more robust methods.
-The ``curse of dimensionality" poses a significant challenge for traditional clustering algorithms, as distances between any pairs of points become meaningless in high-dimensional spaces.
-UN-CCDs address this by employing a spatial randomness test with several key enhancements compared to the one employed in RK-CCDs, making it more robust to high-dimensional data.
-Recent research in this area also focuses on high-dimensional data and using robust statistics to identify and handle outliers that can negatively impact performance.
+Recent work in graph clustering has focused on tackling the challenges of moderate to high-dimensional data and developing more robust methods.
+The ``curse of dimensionality" poses a significant challenge for traditional clustering algorithms, as distances between any pairs of points become meaningless as dimension increases.
+UN-CCDs address this by employing a spatial randomness test with several key enhancements compared to the one employed in RK-CCDs, making it more robust to higher dimensional data.
+Recent research in this area also focuses on moderate to high-dimensional data and using robust statistics to identify and handle outliers that can negatively impact performance.
 Methods like \textbf{RSC-SGM} (Robust Spectral Clustering for Sub-Gaussian Mixtures) construct a Gaussian-kernel similarity graph, apply a denoising step to the affinity matrix, and use a rounding procedure to achieve accurate and automatic clustering and outlier detection \cite{srivastava2023robust}. \textbf{NA-COV} (Network-Adjusted Covariates) integrates high-dimensional node covariates with network structure to improve community detection in sparse graphs \cite{hu2024network}. \textbf{BayesCov-SBM} (Bayesian Community Detection with Covariates) uses a joint model called Bayesian stochastic block model that incorporates both network structure and high-dimensional node covariates for community detection \cite{shen2025bayesian}.